 And what happens if you want to sell your home to finance your spot in assisted living?
 The co-owner legally must also sign off on a sale.
 If your joint owner won’t sign, you no longer have the equity in the home available for your use.

 Another issue is the Medicaid look-back period.
-If your child owns a home with you, you can still qualify for Medicaid if they have cared for you for at least 2 years.
-The home can then be inherited by your child without Medicaid ineligibility.
-They can inherit the home because of the work they put in to take care of your needs.
+If your child owns a home with you, you can still qualify for Medicaid if, for at least 2 years, they have lived there and cared for you there.
+The home can then be transferred to your child without a penalty period of Medicaid ineligibility.
+They can receive the home because of the work they put in to take care of your needs.
 However, if you just give away half of your home’s value without thought, you can become ineligible for Medicaid assistance.

 Plan Now